He korero whakarapopoto

 Women’s and Māori rugby

 Women’s games were rare until the late 20th century.
-Since the 1990s the national women’s team, the Black Ferns, have won five world cups.
+Since the 1990s the national women’s team, the Black Ferns, have won six world cups.

 Māori involvement has always been strong.
 National Māori teams (now called the Māori All Blacks) have been selected since 1910.